Battle of Lanzerath Ridge: Prisoners of war

 The I&R platoon members who were able to walk were sent to Germany.
-James was so seriously wounded he couldn't speak.
+James was so seriously wounded he could not speak.
 He and Kalil, who was also seriously wounded, were loaded onto trucks and eventually put aboard trains.
-Bouck was jammed into a single railroad cattle car with 71 others POWs and traveled for days without food or water.
-By Christmas Day, seven men in Bouck's car had died and the rest were barely hanging on.
+Bouck was jammed into a single railroad cattle car with 71 other POWs and traveled for days without food or water.
+By Christmas Day, seven men in Bouck's car had died, and the rest were barely hanging on.
 The prisoners were transported to hospitals in Frankfurt and Hanover.
 McConnell, also wounded, ended up like James in Stalag XI-B near Bad Fallingbostel, the most primitive POW camp in Germany.
 Bouck and his men were finally imprisoned in Stalag XIII-D in Nuremberg and later in Stalag XIII-C in Hammelburg, where the non-commissioned and enlisted men were split, with the officers sent to Oflag XIII-B. Hammelburg was designed for 300 prisoners, but it soon housed more than 1500 POWs.

-Corporal Sam Jenkins and PFC Preston were captured before they reached Allied lines, and they later joined Bouck and the rest of the platoon in prison.
+Corporal Sam Jenkins and Private First Class Preston were captured before they reached Allied lines, and they later joined Bouck and the rest of the platoon in prison.
 The men barely survived, most suffering from the advanced effects of malnutrition.
 When Task Force Baum from Patton's 4th Armored Division attempted to liberate the camp, Captain Abe Baum was surprised at the large number of prisoners and was unable to rescue them all.
 Almost all of Baum's unit was captured; Bouck was recaptured and was finally released one week before the war ended.
 He was too weak to file a combat report, and hospitalized for several months after the war ended.
 He did not think his men had accomplished that much.
 "We were in those foxholes and ... what we did was to defend ourselves and try to live through it."